Gale River Co-op Preschool Mission Statement

 Curriculum and Daily Schedule

-The program will be geared towards experiential learning, with “academics” embedded in play, as children progress through multi-modal activities related to projects and themes.
+The program will be geared towards experiential and emergent learning, with “academics” embedded in play, as children progress through multi-model activities related to projects and interests.
+We will study the natural rhythm of New England (place-based) and develop routines accordingly.
 Structure will be built into the schedule to create routines and allow children to progress through the morning anticipating the usual sequence of activities.
-Daily circle time will be held, during which skills are learned through discussions, games, presentations, movement activities, songs and books.
+Daily Morning Meetings will be held, during which skills are learned through discussions, games, presentations, movement activities, songs and books.
 Children will be strongly encouraged to attend these circle times, understanding that the ability to participate may be an emerging skill for some.
 The emphasis will be on developmentally-appropriate learning and kindergarten readiness with activities geared toward each child’s level of development.
+We value meeting children where they are.

 A typical day at GRCP involves the following sequence of activities.
 This listing is not set in stone, as the sequence and composition of activities may be tailored to better meet the needs of students in a given year: